AdityaSri11/linearAlgebraCalc/README.md

 Using the functions presented by calling them as such ```bash linearAlgebraCalc.add() ```

+Currently, the supported functions are listed in the following file directory: ```bash linearAlgebraCalc/__init__.py ``` Each individual function in that file is a working function that can be used in your program with the correct parameters.
+If incorrect parameters or incorrect fields are entered, appropriate error messages will return to console, allowing the user to understand their issue.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.